Free Idel-Ural: National policy

-The Free Idal-Ural movement stands for the right for the people of Idel-Ural to receive the full scope of high school, college and university education in the official languages of the Republics.
+The Free Idel-Ural movement stands for the right for the people of Idel-Ural to receive the full scope of high school, college and university education in the official languages of the Republics.
 The study of the official languages should be obligatory in all educational establishments from first to last academic year.
 A quota principle would be implemented to establish representative bodies of power, according to which a majority of the mandates would always rest with representatives of native peoples.

 Cultural autonomy for native peoples would be provided in the Republics, realizing fundamental cultural and social rights, such as the right to access education in mother tongues; the right to create cultural and educational societies; and the right to establish mass media.

 State administration and record keeping must use the official languages of the Republics, switching to Russian to communicate with other subjects of the Russian Federation.
 The official languages of the Republics also should be the preferable option to using in the social services sector.

 Authentic names should be returned to cities, towns, villages, other settlements, and toponymical objects, many of which were named or renamed in the process of the "Kremlin's colonial policy of Russification".